frankrosales/socket_chat/README.md

    * 1- '$ gcc server.c -o server'
    * 2- '$ ./server'

 To run a client you just need to execute the makefile by executing: '$ make'.
-If you get some error after executing this command, you must run the next two commands:
+If you get some error after executing this command, you must run the next two commands://
-    * 1- '$ gcc -pthread -no-pie client.c terminal.o -lncurses -o client'
+    * 1- '$ gcc -pthread -no-pie client.c terminal.o -lncurses -o client'//
     * 2- '$ ./client'

 ## Server Commands